Croisière de Bruix

 The Croisière de Bruix (also known as Bruix' expedition of 1799) was the principal naval campaign of the year 1799 during the French Revolutionary Wars.
-The expedition began in April 1799 when the bulk of the French Atlantic Fleet under Vice-Admiral Étienne Eustache Bruix departed the base at Brest, evading the British Channel Fleet which was blockading the port and tricking the commander Admiral Lord Bridport into believing their true destination was Ireland.
+The expedition began in April 1799 when the bulk of the French Atlantic Squadron under Vice-admiral Étienne Eustache Bruix departed the base at Brest, evading the British Channel Fleet which was blockading the port and tricking the commander Admiral Lord Bridport into believing their true destination was Ireland.
 Passing southwards, the French fleet narrowly missed joining with an allied Spanish Navy squadron at Ferrol and was prevented by an easterly gale from uniting with the main Spanish fleet at Cádiz before entering the Mediterranean Sea.
 The Mediterranean was under British control following the destruction of the French Mediterranean Fleet at the Battle of the Nile in August 1798, and a British fleet nominally under Admiral Earl St Vincent was stationed there.
-Due however to St. Vincent's ill-health, operational control rested with Vice-Admiral Lord Keith.
+Due however to St. Vincent's ill-health, operational control rested with Vice-Admiral of the Red Lord Keith.
 As Keith sought to chase down the French, the Spanish fleet followed Bruix into the Mediterranean before being badly damaged in a gale and sheltering in Cartagena.